Financial-Times/ft-branded-content/README.md

 ## I want to make some changes to the template

-Good for you.
-It's not the most sophisticated setup.
-To get up and running:
+Great!
+It's not a very sophisticated setup.
+Try this:

 1. Clone the repo
 2. `npm install`